 Top 6 Best Women's Beach Volleyball Players Of All Time

-Beach volleyball is a highly competitive sport that has been played for over a hundred years.
+Beach volleyball is a highly competitive sport that has been played for over 100 years.
 It takes place on a sand court with a net in the middle to divide both sides.
 Each team consists of two players who must work together to score points by landing the ball within the boundaries of their opponent’s side of the court.
-Beach volleyball is played both recreationally and professionally, and has been an official Olympic sport since 1996.
+Beach volleyball is played both recreationally and professionally and has been an official Olympic sport since 1996.
 Below are some of the world’s best women’s beach volleyball players to ever play the sport.

 1. Kerri Walsh Jennings